 The Title section mainly gives you the option to change the text color, spacing, and typography of the titles.
 The color option is available for both active & hover modes.
 There is another switcher called Advanced Style at the bottom.

-Turning it on will reveal more options such as background type & color, text-shadow, border, padding, etc. These options will give extra visual effects on the titles.
+Turning it on will reveal more options such as background type & color, text-shadow, border, padding, etc for the blogging widget.
+These options will give extra visual effects on the titles.

 Go to Style> Text